claupomm/HLA-analysis/README.md

 # HLA analysis on RNA-seq/WES data
 HLA (human leukocyte antigen) genes are encoded on chromosome 6 and are important for the immune system.
 Their highly polymorphic nature makes them suitable for cell line authentication and tissue compatibility.
-In the following HLA analysis on leukocyte/lymphocyte cell lines is outlined as available on DSMZCellDive (https://celldive.dsmz.de/hla).
+In the following HLA analysis on leukocyte/lymphocyte cell lines is outlined as available on DSMZCellDive (https://celldive.dsmz.de/hla) and published for a RNA-seq dataset here: https://f1000research.com/articles/11-420.
 Via arcasHLA RNA-seq as well as WES data can be analysed (Orenbuch et al, 2020, https://academic.oup.com/bioinformatics/article/36/1/33/5512361).

 ## Analysis via arcasHLA